MEDICAL FRAUD DEFENSE

 Billing fraud and more generally health care fraud, is a overly broad area.
 There are thousands of pages of rules and regulations and many other relevant statutes.
 These include 18 USC 1347 (Plain Vanilla Health Care Fraud), 18 USC 1349 (Conspiracy related to Health Care Fraud), 18 USC 1035 (Health Care related false statements) and 18 USC 1956 (money laundering related to health care fraud).

 Upcoding, unbundling, self referral – the list of billing fraud landmines seems endless.
 Often normal billing is seen as billing fraud when a disgruntled employee or competitor makes a complaint.
 Even anonymous complaints to the medical board or chiropractic board can trigger a criminal investigation.
+Worker’s Compensation is a current hot spot for investigations.
+Fraud investigators are using computer programs that track usage of billing codes (charted against CPT code use in the general practice population for your area).

 Issues for Chiropractors